Syllabus and materials design in English language teaching (MGL3038)

 Content

-The course is roughly divided into two segments.
+The course is divided into two segments.
 In the first one, students become familiar with different types of curricula and their purpose.
 They explore how the national curriculum core competencies and competence aims dictate different types of syllabus planning (e.g., half-yearly and monthly plans).
-Students will explore both different elements in curricula and factors that influence syllabus creation.
+Students will explore both different elements in curricula and factors that influence syllabus creation, analyzing the national curriculum and core competencies thus directly aligning their work with educational requirements.

 The second, larger segment of the course will build on the first one with students exploring, evaluating, and adapting different material.
-The theory and research in material development will be used to analyze authentic material (including digital formats), differentiation opportunities and skill integration, among other elements.
-Building on their knowledge form previous English language courses (MI theories, affective learner characteristics, language learning theories, etc.), students will practice material design that results in age- and proficiency-appropriate, meaningful activities and tasks which support pupil engagement and learning.
+The theory and research in material development will be used to analyze authentic material (different real-world content in both print and digital formats), differentiation opportunities and skill integration, among other elements.
+Building on their knowledge from previous English language courses (Multiple Intelligences theory, affective learner characteristics, language learning theories, etc.), synthesizing their prior learning and research-based practices, students will practice material design that results in age- and proficiency-appropriate, meaningful activities and tasks which support pupil engagement and learning.
+In this sense the course goes beyond theory, offering hands-on experience in material evaluation, adaptation, and design.

 Learning outcome